 One way to replicate and automate this indoors is with grow light movers, which are awesome.
 But, they aren’t always feasible for hobby growers, and using supplemental lighting is just easier.

-LED bar lights are the most common form of supplemental lighting, and can add unique spectrums your main light might not have.
 It will help fill out your plant and ensure you are producing buds from other parts besides the giant colas at top.

 Final thoughts on grow light setups